-Once you have completed the diet, you are encouraged to continue including sirtfoods and the diet’s signature green juice into your regular diet.
+Once you have completed the diet, you are encouraged to continue including Sirtfoods and the diet’s signature green juice (recipe below in this article) into your regular diet.

 A big part of the diet is its green juice, which you’ll need to make yourself between one and three times daily.
 You will need a juicer (a blender will not work) and a kitchen scale, as the ingredients are listed by weight.

 - 75 grams (2.5 oz) kale